 10. You find people more attractive as you get to know them more

-In a standard relationship, physical attractiveness is a great factor and one’s interest in their partner may begin to wane after some time.
+In a standard relationship, physical attractiveness is a big turn-on and physical touch is an important part of building intimacy.
+However, both these factors tend to change or wane over time.
 But, the connection that sapiosexuals feel with their partners keeps on getting stronger, like a twin-flame connection.
-This is mainly due to the fact that people who are attracted to intelligence grow intellectually in the relationship.
+This is mainly because sapiosexuals grow intellectually in the relationship.

 11. Your arguments are like discussions

 Sapiosexuals arguing with their partners could be the most hilarious thing if you’ve only witnessed drama in normal couples’ fights.
 Think of every time Captain Holt and Kevin fought in Brooklyn Nine-Nine.
-You may even go to the extent of drawing pro and cons lists, doing debates with points for every round, and referencing Plato and Camus to prove your points.
-Sapiosexuals do not believe in passive-aggressive tactics and believe arguments in relationships can be healthy.
+They may even go to the extent of:

 12. You have little patience for silly things

-This doesn’t mean that sapiosexuals are killjoys, it just means that people who are attracted to intelligence have a hard time finding slapstick humor funny or laughing at politically-incorrect jokes.
-This also means that your biggest turn-offs are millennial abbreviations (who invented BTW, by the way?), lack of punctuation in texts or excessive use of emojis.
+This doesn’t mean that sapiosexuals are killjoys, it just means that they have a hard time finding slapstick humor funny or laughing at politically-incorrect jokes.
+This also means that your biggest turn-offs are millennial abbreviations (who invented BTW, by the way?), lack of punctuation in texts, or excessive use of emojis.

 13. You don’t do simple

-People who are attracted to intelligence play to win.
-So, if you’re asked to plan a baby shower or help with a little model of a digestive system, you’re likely to go all out on it, even if it means organizing color-coded decorations for the entire street or using real acid to demonstrate the workings of a stomach.
-You’re the one who is assigned the important tasks at weddings because everyone knows you are going to get that thing done while everybody else is getting drunk.
+People who have a thing for intelligence play to win.
+So, if you’re asked to plan a baby shower, or gifts for a dad and mom-to-be, or help with a little model of a digestive system, you’re likely to go all out on it, even if it means organizing color-coded decorations for the entire street or using real acid to demonstrate the workings of a stomach.
+You’re also the one who is assigned the important tasks at weddings because everyone knows you are going to get that thing done while everybody else is getting drunk.